 Disciplinary action affecting the terms of employment taken by the University against a tenured faculty member must be based upon causes stated in this chapter, or any other adequate cause which related directly and substantially to the fitness of the tenured faculty member to perform professional duties.
 Disciplinary action shall begin with a conference between the tenured faculty member and the appropriate department chair.
 If, as a result of the conference, the departments chair finds that disciplinary action is warranted, a written recommendation for action and rationale for the recommendation for action should be forwarded to the appropriate dean.
 If, after review, the dean decides not to proceed with further disciplinary action, both parties should be notified in writing.
 If the dean determines that additional action is warranted, then s/he should arrange a conference with the tenured faculty member.
 The dean may determine that no further action is necessary.
-If, however, the dean believes additional action to the Vice President for Academic Affairs within fourteen (14) days.
+If, however, the dean believes additional action is warranted, s/he shall notify in writing the faculty member and forward his/her recommendation for action to the Vice President for Academic Affairs within fourteen (14) days.
 The Vice President for Academic Affairs should arrange a conference with the faculty member.
 The Vice President for Academic Affairs may determine no additional action is necessary.
 However, the Vice President for Academic Affairs may determine a plan of disciplinary action, in which case s/he should notify the faculty member in writing and place a copy of the disciplinary action in the faculty member's personnel file.